Where are they now? - Trevor Horn

 - "Owner of a Lonely Heart" (3:43; originally by Yes),

-with Rick Astley (vocals); fifth
+with Rick Astley (vocals)

 - "Slave to the Rhythm" (4:17; originally by Grace